Andyinthesummer/Jetson_AGX_Xavier_Config/autoware_install.md

 ### Key Steps

-1. Flash the xavier with sdkmaneger
+1. Flash the xavier with sdkmaneger, ref.
+[Xavier configuration](xavier_configuration.md).

 2. Remove opencv4 and install 3.2.0(default in 18.04)